These very flavorful keto empanadas are made with fathead dough and a tasty ground beef filling.

 Dough:

-- 1 ½ cups shredded part skim mozzarella cheese (6 oz)
+- 1 ½ cups mozzarella cheese - shredded, part-skim, 6 ounces

-- 1 oz cream cheese, cubed
+- 1 ounce cream cheese - cubed

 - 1 large egg

 - Heat the oil in a large skillet over medium-high heat.
-Add the beef and onion and cook, stirring to break down the beef into small pieces, until beef is no longer red, about 4 minutes.
+Add the beef and onion and cook, stirring to break down the beef into small pieces, until the beef is no longer red, for about 4 minutes.
 Drain.

 - To make the fathead dough, place the mozzarella in a medium microwave-safe bowl.
 Place the cubed cream cheese on top.
 Microwave for 30 seconds.
 Stir with a rubber spatula, then microwave for 30 more seconds.
 Stir again, then mix in the almond flour as best as you can - the dough won't come together yet.
 Add the egg and mix well with the spatula, then use your hands to work the batter into a smooth, elastic, slightly sticky dough.

 - Place the dough circles on the prepared baking sheet.
-Place a heaping tablespoon of the beef mixture on one half of each circle, leaving a ½-inch border, then fold the dough over to make a half-circle and pinch the edges closed.
+Place a heaping tablespoon of the beef mixture on one half of each circle, leaving a ½-inch border, then fold the dough over to make a half-circle and pinch the edges closed.Alternatively, Place a heaping tablespoon of the beef mixture on one circle, top it with another circle, and pinch the edges closed.
+This will naturally create fewer empanadas.

 - Bake the empanadas for 10 minutes.
-Carefully turn them over, and bake them for 8-10 minutes longer, until golden brown.
+Carefully turn them over and bake them for 8-10 minutes longer, until golden brown.
 Cool for 10 minutes before serving.